retowuest/autoMrP/README.md

 # autoMrP
 autoMrP improves the prediction performance of multilevel regression with post-stratification (MrP) by combining a number of machine learning methods through ensemble Bayesian model averaging (EBMA).
 The full discussion can be found here: Broniecki, Leemann, and Wüest.
 2020.
-"Improving Multilevel Regression with Post-Stratification Through Machine Learning (autoMrP).", forthcoming in the *Journal of Politics*.
+"Improving Multilevel Regression with Post-Stratification Through Machine Learning (autoMrP)," forthcoming in *the Journal of Politics*.

 ## Installation
 To install autoMrP from GitHub run: